FluffySnowman/snowdocs.dev/src/content/docs/linux/keybinds.md

 change the alias `dc` to something else that you'll remember.
 I named it `dc` since its the opposite of `cd`.

-Watch the video below to see it in action.
+Watch the video below to see it in action. (media not working)

 <!-- <video src="../videos/dc_alias_zshrc.mp4" mini-player="false" preview-src="25Oct2023_0119hrs.png" /> -->